-These ports are RS-232C asynchronous communication ports with 16C550Acompatible UARTs that can be used with modems, serial printers, remote display terminals, and other serial devices.
+These ports are RS-232C asynchronous communication ports with I6C550A-compatible UARTs that can be used with modems, serial printers, remote display terminals, and other serial devices.
 You can set the serial ports' I/O address in the Integrated Peripherals submenu of the BIOS.

-2.6.2 PS/2 Mouse and PS/2 Keyboard Ports
+2.8.2 PS/2 Mouse and PS/2 Keyboard Ports

-The system board is equipped with an onboard PS/2 mouse (Green) and PS/2 keyboard (Purple) ports - both at location JI of the ATX double deck ports.
+The system board is equipped with an onboard PS/2 mouse (Green) and PS/2 keyboard (Purple) ports - both at location JI of the ATX double deck ports of the system board.
 The PS/2 mouse port uses IRQ12.
 If a mouse is not connected to this port, the system will reserve IRQ12 for other expansion cards.